hatamiarash7/Prometheus-Telegram/README.md

 ## Proxy

-We have a `TG_HOST` env variables here to bypass any filtering or blocking.
+We have a `TG_HOST` env variables here to bypass any **filtering or blocking**.
 You can proxy your custom domain to `https://api.telegram.org` and use it here.

 ```text
 https://telegram.domain.com -> https://api.telegram.org